 Each of these cells carries a life-maintaining function.
 The bone marrow is a vital part of the human body.

 Stem cells are the most important cells needed in a bone marrow transplant.
-Stem cells, when transplanted, find their way to the recipient's marrow and begin to differentiate (mature) and produce all types of blood cells that are needed by the body.
+Stem cells, when transplanted, find their way to the recipient's marrow and begin to differentiate (mature) and make all types of blood cells that are needed by the body.

 The goal of a bone marrow transplant is to cure many diseases and certain types of cancer.
 When a child's bone marrow has been damaged or destroyed due to a disease or intense treatments of radiation or chemotherapy for cancer, a bone marrow transplant may be needed.